stefan-hoeck/idris2-elab-util/src/Doc/Generic1.md

 private
 Ord Employee where compare = genCompare

-private
-empTest1 : let emp = MkEmployee "" 20 1.2 Nothing in (emp == emp) = True
+-- Just being able to write the type of this function like this -- is amazing. :-) private empTest1 : let emp = MkEmployee "" 20 1.2 Nothing in (emp == emp) = True
 empTest1 = Refl